sarim/ibus-avro/index.md

 ### Usage

 After installing you have to restart ibus, if you're unsure how to do that, restart your session (logout/login) or restart your computer.
 Now you can add `Avro Phonetic` to Input Methods using your distribution's setting gui.
 For `Ubuntu`: `Setting` -> `Region & Language` -> `Input Sources`.

+For latest version of GNOME in Manjaro (and possibly other operating systems), you will have to configure ibus-avro with some [additional steps](https://github.com/sarim/ibus-avro/issues/202#issuecomment-1719779633).

 ### Bangla typing guide
 Here is the Bangla tutorial (from the Windows edition) on how to type with Avro Phonetic: [Bangla typing with Avro Phonetic](http://www.omicronlab.com/download/pdf/Bangla%20Typing%20with%20Avro%20Phonetic.pdf).